Empire Builder (Private William Wickham), 2024

 (H) 75 x (W) 50 cm

-Additionally, the balaclava-like helmets draw from Jack van Tongeren, a notorious Boorloo-based white supremacist known for his violent attacks and arsons in Western Australia.
-As a teenager growing up in Boorloo, I would mentally envision him in balaclavas committing these acts of violence and inciting fear.
-By merging historical and fictitious soldiers in this unsettling depiction, the series challenges viewers to confront the ongoing implications of colonialism and racism.
-These helmets, once symbols of colonial power, now expose the disturbing intersections between imperialism and white supremacy.
-The work prompts a critical reflection on how these legacies persist in contemporary society, urging a re-evaluation of the narratives that have shaped our understanding of history.
+The balaclava-ish helmets also reference Jack van Tongeren, a notorious Boorloo-based anti-Asian supremacist known for his violent attacks and arson in Western Australia.
+As a teenager growing up in Boorloo, I vividly imagined him committing these acts of terror while masked in balaclavas.
+By merging historical and imagined soldiers in this unsettling depiction, the series urges viewers to confront the ongoing consequences of colonialism and racism.

-Additionally, the balaclava-like helmets draw from Jack van Tongeren, a notorious Boorloo-based white supremacist known for his violent attacks and arsons in Western Australia.
-As a teenager growing up in Boorloo, I would mentally envision him in balaclavas committing these acts of violence and inciting fear.
-By merging historical and fictitious soldiers in this unsettling depiction, the series challenges viewers to confront the ongoing implications of colonialism and racism.
-These helmets, once symbols of colonial power, now expose the disturbing intersections between imperialism and white supremacy.
-The work prompts a critical reflection on how these legacies persist in contemporary society, urging a re-evaluation of the narratives that have shaped our understanding of history.
+The balaclava-ish helmets also reference Jack van Tongeren, a notorious Boorloo-based anti-Asian supremacist known for his violent attacks and arson in Western Australia.
+As a teenager growing up in Boorloo, I vividly imagined him committing these acts of terror while masked in balaclavas.
+By merging historical and imagined soldiers in this unsettling depiction, the series urges viewers to confront the ongoing consequences of colonialism and racism.